ForeverZer0/numerix/README.md

 Great care has been take to make the library "interop" friendly, where each class can easily be passed as a "pointer" or binary string for interop with native libraries, using Ruby's `Fiddle`, FFI, or even Ruby's legacy `Win32API`.
 Numerix has been built from the ground-up for Ruby, not playing middle-man between Ruby and an existing library, and is optimized specifically for it, with focus on speed and a robust collection of functionality.

+This is my first publicly released C extension for Ruby, and I welcome bug reports of any kind, in addition to feature requests, and ALL constructive feedback.
+Please don't hesitate to report any issues [on GitHub](https://github.com/ForeverZer0/numerix/issues)!

 ## Installation